PyWavelets/pywt/doc/source/regression/wavelet.md

 ## Wavelet families and builtin Wavelets names

-{class}`Wavelet` objects are really a handy carriers of a bunch of DWT-specific data like _quadrature mirror filters_ and some general properties associated with them.
+`pywt.Wavelet` objects are really handy carriers of a bunch of DWT-specific data like _quadrature mirror filters_ and some general properties associated with them.

-At first let's go through the methods of creating a {class}`Wavelet` object.
+At first let's go through the methods of creating a `Wavelet` object.
-The easiest and the most convenient way is to use builtin named Wavelets.
+The easiest and the most convenient way is to use built-in named Wavelets.

 These wavelets are organized into groups called wavelet families.
 The most commonly used families are: